 A limited number of computers are available for students to use to complete class assignments, perform research, and gather clinical-related data.
-Computer use is available on a first-come, first-served basis in the main campus computer classroom when classes are not in session.
+Computer use is available on a first come, first served basis at the main campus computer classroom when classes are not in session.
 There is also a computer in the Learning Resource Center.

 Students may not install their own software or download software from the internet onto college computers.
 The Educational Technology Coordinator is available for basic computer assistance and technological troubleshooting.
 Login problems and complicated technology issues are handled by the OSF Computer Services Department (ext.
 55072 or 1-800-673-5721).
-Students are responsible for understanding non-course related computer programs such as word processing and spreadsheets.
+Students are responsible for having a general understanding of non-course related computer programs such as word processing and spreadsheets.